 In some cases, truck accidents may not result from negligent truck drivers at all.
 Rather, they may result from improper or defective truck parts, such as brakes, or improper maintenance on the truck shortly before the accident.
 In these instances, the injured accident victim may make a products liability claim against the parts manufacturer or distributor, or against the truck repair facility that last performed maintenance on the truck, tractor, or trailer.

-Types of Truck Accidents
+Types of Miami Dade Truck Accidents

 Truck accidents come in all shapes and sizes—from minor fender benders to catastrophic accidents with multiple fatalities.
 Common North Miami Beach truck accidents include classic rear-enders, tractor or trailer overturns (often as a result of hydroplaning or cutting a curve too sharply), chain-reaction collisions, pileups, and chemical or hazardous waste spills in the roadway.
 One final type of truck accident occurs when a trailer’s cargo is not tied down to the trailer securely, causing it to dislodge from the trailer into the roadway.
 When this occurs at a high rate of speed, an oncoming vehicle may collide with the cargo, resulting in a serious, and potentially fatal, accident.

-Truck Accident Injuries
+Types of Truck Accident Injuries

 Semi-truck accidents have the potential to cause an immense number of fatalities thanks to the immense size and weight of a semi-truck that can generate massive crushing forces in a collision.
 Those that do not lose their lives in semi-truck accidents will very rarely walk away from the ordeal unscathed.
-Semi-truck accidents cause brutal damage to the body through immense physical trauma, lacerations, friction, etc. and are known to cause a few especially severe injuries in comparison to injuries suffered in other kinds of motor vehicle accidents.
-Some of the more common Semi-truck accident injuries include:
+Semi-truck accidents result in brutal damage and immense physical trauma, therefore being known to cause especially severe injuries when compared to other types of motor vehicle accidents.

 Traumatic Brain Injuries